UCAS code: P590 BA/JNP

 You are assessed in a variety of ways including written journalism, deadline news stories, essays, presentations and reflective evaluations.

-This programme aims to develop a range of skills to enable you to develop your career and employability options within a range of communications industries and organisations associated with journalism.
+This programme aims to develop a range of skills to enable you to explore your career and employability options within a range of communications industries and organisations associated with journalism.

 A typical offer is based on you successfully completing an appropriate foundation degree (or equivalent).